-This article first appeared in the Ask Hank column of the Christian Research Journal, volume29, number2 (2006).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Ask Hank column of the Christian Research Journal, volume 29, number 2 (2006).
+For more information about the Christian Research Journal, click here.

 The arguments that support evolutionary theory are astonishingly weak.